POETSII/tinsel/doc/custom/README.md

 **Step 2**.
 We made a sample accelerator for testing purposes:
 [ExampleAccelerator.sv](ExampleAccelerator.sv).
 This accelerator
-receives any flit and sends it to the address specified in the first word of the flit's payload.
+receives any message and sends it to the address specified in the first word of the message's payload.

 **Step 3**.
 Update `de5/Golden_top.qsf` to specify location of the custom accelerator.
 For example, add the line